Divya29112000/SafeCommute/README.md

 # Long description

-A detailed picture of our project can be view in the SAFE COMMUTE ppt uploaded in the reppsitory
+A detailed picture of our project can be view in the SAFE COMMUTE ppt uploaded in the repository

 # Project roadmap